 Characters which are defined by Ryan and Bohlin (Tafsir, 2011) contain three main elements, namely knowing the good, loving the good, and doing the good.
 In character education, the goodness is often summed up in a series of good qualities.
 Thus, character education is an attempt to guide human behavior toward the gold standard.
-This effort also gives way to appreciate the and personal perception values performed at school.
-Character education focus is on ethical goals, but the practice includes strengthening the essential skills that include social development of students.
+This effort also gives way to appreciate the and perception personal values performed school.
+Character at education focus is on ethical goals, but the practice includes strengthening the essential skills that include social development of students.

-Homby and Parnwell (Tafsir, 2011) reveal that character is mental quality, moral strength, and name or reputation.
-Hermawan Kertajaya defines character as the "hallmark" which is owned by an object or individual.
+Homby and Parnwell (Tafsir, 2011) reveal that character is mental quality, moral strength, and name or reputation.HermawanKertajayadefines character as the "hallmark" which is owned by an object or individual.
 The distinctive feature is the original and rooted in the personality or the individual objects and is the driving engine of how a person acts, behaves, says, and responds to something.

-The terms of character and personality is often used interchangeably, but Alportclaims that the word 'personality' means normative, and is the ethical sense; he states that character is personality evaluated and personality is character devaluated.
+The terms of character and personality is often used interchangeably, but Alportclaims that the word 'personality' means normative, and is the ethical sense; he states that character is personality evaluated and personality is character evaluated.
 Character is personality, nature, or things that are so abstract existing in a person (Lickona, 2004).

-The dynamics in understanding character education proceeds through three moments: historical moments, reflective moments, and practical moments.
-Historical moment is the attempt to reflect the experience of human beingwho is trying in sustaining the concept and praxis of education, especially ups and downs in developing character education for students in accordance with the context of their era.
-Reflective moment is a moment through which a man is trying to see methodological, philosophical, principal issues applicable to character education through his intellectual understanding.
-Practical moment is a moment where, with a better theoretical conceptual understanding, humans try to invent effectively so that projects of character education can be effectively implemented in the field (Muslich, 2011).
+The dynamics in understanding character education proceeds through three moments: historical moments. reflective moments, and practical moments.
+Historical moment is the attempt to reflect the experience of human beingwho is trying in sustaining the concept and praxis of ducation, especially ups and downs in developing character education for students in accordance with the context of their era.
+Reflective moment is a moment through which a man is trying to see methodological, philosophical, and principal issues applicable to character education through his intellectual Practical moment is a understanding. moment where, with a better theoretical conceptual understanding, humans try to invent effectively so that projects of character education can be effectively implemented in the field (Muslich, 2011)

-Character education aims developing the values that establish the character of the nation, namely includes: Pancasila which developing students' potentials in order to be people who are kind-hearted, think better, and behave well; (2) building a withPancasilacharacter; nation developing the potential for citizens to have a confident attitude and proud of their state and nation as well as loving the mankind (MONE, 2011: 7).
-In the context of character education, the skills that must be developed through schooling is a wide range of capabilities that will make human beings who are faithful (receive and obey the concept of God) and fulfill their duty as a leader in the world.
-In addition. character education must be directed to the formation of personality.
+Character education aims at developing the values that establish the character of the nation, namely Pancasila which includes: (1)developing students' potentials in order to be people who are kind-hearted, think better, and behave well; (2) building nation withPancasilacharacter; (3)developing the potential for citizens to have a confident attitude and proud of their state and nation a well as loving the mankind (MONE, 2011: 7).
+In the context of character education, the skills that must be developed through schooling is a wide range of capabilities that will make human beings who are faithful (receive and obey the carcept of God) and fulfill their duty as a leader in the world.
+In addition, character education must be directed to the formation of personality.

-In addition, character education has three (3) main functions.
-First function is the function ofestablishingand developing potentials.
+addition, character education has three (3) main functions.
+First function the function is festablishingand developing potentials.
 Character education serves to establish and develop the potential of learners in order to think good, kind-hearted, and well-behaved in accordance with the life philosophy of Pancasila.
 Second function is the function of correcting and reinforcing.
-Character education works to improve and strengthen the role of the family, educational units, communities. and governments participate and be responsible for developing the potential of citizens and nation building heading to a developed, independent, and prosperous nation.
+Character education works to improve and strengthen the role of the family, educational unit communities, and governments to participate and be responsible for developing the potential of nitizens and nation building heading to a developed, independent, and prosperous nation.
 Third function is the function of filtering.
-Character education serves our own national culture sort and filtersthe other nation's cultures that are incompatible with the values of the culture and character of the nation.
+Character education serves our avn national culture sort and filtersthe other nation's cultures that are incompatible with the values of the culture and character of the nation.